Terry McMahon

 Terry McMahon is an Irish director, producer, writer, actor, and acting coach best known for his roles in Batman Begins and Patrick's Day.

 McMahon was producer, director and writer for Patrick's Day for which he received an award for Best Script at the 2015 Irish Film and Television Awards.

 Early life

 McMahon was born in Mullingar, Ireland in 1970.

 Career

 Terry started acting in 1997 playing the villain Terence Cooney on the RTE Soap Fair City, and in 2007 began his director, writer and producer career.

 He directed the film Patrick's Day released in 2014.
 His best known acting role was in Batman Begins in 2005.

 Terry is also an acting coach and gives acting classes in Dublin.

+He has also given speeches at far-right rallies in London led by Tommy Robinson.